Sarah Records: A Day For Destroying Things

 Sarah ceased operations in August 1995 with the release of There and Back Again Lane, a booklet telling the story of the label along with a CD of representative tracks.
 A party was held on the Thekla, a boat moored in Bristol's Floating Harbour, and half-page adverts entitled "A Day For Destroying Things" were taken out in both NME and Melody Maker.
 "We don't do encores", the advert announced, and the label has stuck by this sentiment, with no further releases.

-Retrospective film, book and exhibition
+Retrospective film, books and exhibition

 A film about the label, My Secret World, made by Lucy Dawkins for Yes Please!
 Productions, was previewed at the Arnolfini Gallery in Bristol on 3 May 2014 as part of the exhibition 'Between Hello and Goodbye: The Secret World of Sarah Records', and had its official premiere at the Hackney Picturehouse in London on 12 April 2015.
 A book, Popkiss: The Life and Afterlife of Sarah Records, by Michael White, was published by Bloomsbury on 19 November 2015.
+On 16 October 2023, a second book about Sarah Records was published, called These Things Happen: The Sarah Records Story, written by Jane Duffus.
+This hardback book contains interviews with members of every single band signed to the label, as well as a large number of previously unseen pictures.